amaliestokholm/paperpatrol/README.md

-# arxiv_on_deck
+# depcheck daily e-print checker
-This repository is a quick and dirty version of the Arxiver.
+This repository is a rewrite of [arxiv_on_decka](https://mfouesneau.github.io/arxiv_on_deck_2/).

-The code goes through the new specific author lists and compiles a 1 page summary with figures A sort of Arxiver for institutes or groups
+The code goes through the new specific author lists and compiles a 1 page summary with figures.

-This is build specifically for the SAC and iSIMBA group at Aarhus University.
 This also contains scripts to compile the 'automated' Wordpress blogposts for isimba.dk

 ## Quick Start